ChloeBeckerMusic/itp/FINAL/README copy.md

 Ha!

 After deleting every single file on my computer relating to Twine in any capacity (along with every file on my local storage)(LIKE I WAS TOLD TO DO), redownloading everything from scratch, diving deep into terminal etc, zipping and saving the now almost useless files of my progress on my game to Google Drive, I was still not able to open the application.
 I had broken this game and I didn't know what to do.
-I spent countless hours scanning every page on the internet and nothing had worked.

-Until yesterday, when I managed to contact a friend of a friend of a friend who is apparently a computer wizard, and he helped me track down the file error that was so infuriatingly hidden within my computer.
+I spent countless hours scanning every page on the internet and nothing had worked--- until late last night yesterday, when I managed to contact a friend of a friend of a friend who is apparently a computer wizard, and he helped me track down the file error that was so infuriatingly hidden within my computer.

 HUZZAH!